-- 1) Students transferring from Mexico (or countries with similar grading systems) should present their transcript to the counselors to be evaluated as follows: - Only Grade 3 of secundaria (U.S. Grade 9) should be reviewed along with grades 1, 2, & 3 of preparatoria (U.S.Grades 10, 11, 12).
-Only those courses for which the student has earned an A. B. C or D.unless percentage grades are on transcript) will be counted for credit.
-A student may only transfer up to eight (8) credits, some of which may be electives. - b.
-The students may transfer half-credits if earned under a semester system. - c.
+- 1) Students transferring from Mexico (or countries with similar grading systems) should present their transcript to the counselors to be evaluated as follows: - a.
+Only Grade 3 of secundaria (U.S. Grade 9) should be reviewed along with grades 1, 2, & 3 of preparatoria (U.S. Grades 10, 11, 12).
+Only those courses for which the student has earned an A, B, C or D, unless percentage grades are on transcript) will be counted for credit.
+The students may transfer half-credits if earned under a semester system. - b.
 Grade conversion: Numerical grades based on a scale of 10 are converted into percentages/letter grades as follows:

-9 - 10 = A = 95(Numerical grades with decimals are not to be rounded off.
-8 = B=85A 7.9 is still 79, which equals a C) 7 = C = 756 = D=650-5 = F=50(No Credit Allowed)
+9 -10 = A=95 (Numerical grades with decimals are not to be rounded off.
+8 = B=85 A 7.9 is still 79, which equals a C) 7 = C=75 6 = D=65 0-5 = F=50 (No Credit Allowed)

-2) Student enrolling with transcripts from countries with dissimilar systems will be evaluated on an individual basis.

-3) Foreign exchange students may only be classified as 11th grade students and are not eligible to graduate from Gadsden Independent School District.

-- 4) Persons who have successfully completed the equivalent of U.S. high school in their country of origin are NOT eligible to matriculate in high school in New Mexico. - 5) Transfer students' transcripts will be reviewed on a case by case basis. - 6) Students enrolling with an Honors course credit on an official transcript, will meet the graduation requirement.
+- 2) Student enrolling with transcripts from countries with dissimilar systems will be evaluated on an individual basis. - 3) Foreign exchange students may only be classified as 11th grade students and are not eligible to graduate from Gadsden Independent School District. - 4) Persons who have successfully completed the equivalent of U.S. high school in their country of origin are NOT eligible to matriculate in high school in New Mexico. - 5) Transfer students' transcripts will be reviewed on a case by case basis. - 6) Students enrolling with an Honors course credit on an official transcript, will meet the graduation requirement.